 - 4.1 The academy believes that the presence of unauthorised drugs in our academy is not acceptable. - 4.2 We want our academy to be a safe place for us all to work, and the presence of unauthorised drugs represents a threat to our health and safety.

 5. Roles and Responsibilities

-5.1 Headteacher
+5.1 Head of School

-The headteacher will:
+The Head of School will: